deyran/asp-net-maui/J-Montemagno/part-2-mvvm.md

 2. **View** -  *How to display* the information, it doesn't know about where the data is coming from or the data types.
 It just display data in a specific way.
 The view notify the ViewModel when the events happens, for example, when a button is clicked.

 3. **ViewModel** - It's like the code behind of View.
-Tells the page *what to display* without know where the data is coming from.
+Tells the page *what to display* without knowing where the data is comes from.
 It controls the flow of interaction, it's going to do two way back and forth updates of *what to display*.
 When things change, notify the View that things need to be updated

 4. **Model**